The Exponential Agency · Workbook edition

 Write the target down formally.
 What good looks like.
 How you score it.
 The threshold above which the loop runs alone.

 Specify three lanes.
 AI alone · human exception · human approval every output.
+Default to human exception — AI runs: ~71% median productivity gain vs. 22% when a human approves every output (Stanford, 51 enterprise AI deployments, 2026).

 Run the recursive loop against the target.
 Iterate to convergence.
+Human intervention is data.

 If the loop has not converged at week four, kill the scope.
 Do not kill the programme.